Vermont's principal botanical collection

 Library and Archives

 Our library and archives are open to researchers during regular hours or by appointment.
 We are not a lending library and are not integrated with the University library collection.
 However, scans of selected texts for research purposes are available by request.
 Cyrus Pringle's notebooks from 1869-1909 are available through ScholarWorks (institutional log-in required).
+A complete catalogue of Pringle's botanical publications is maintained by Pringle scholar Kathryn Mauz.

 The Pringle Herbarium Library holds general botany titles and flora for vascular plants and bryophytes of the world, with an emphasis on the Americas.
 The nucleus of the library is the plant systematics collection, donated by the estate of pteridologist Hugh Churchill.